A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Test-Time Domain Adaptation

-\method{Neighbor-based pseudo labels} Based on the assumption of local smoothness among neighbors, another popular label denoising strategy generates the pseudo-label by incorporating the predictions of its neighbors \cite{chen2022self,wang2022exploring,tang2021nearest,cao2021towards,chen2022contrastive,ding2022proxymix}.
-In particular, SSNLL \cite{chen2022self} conducts K-means clustering in the target domain and then aggregates predictions of its neighbors within the same cluster, and SCLM \cite{tang2022semantic} fuses the predictions of its two nearest neighbors and itself.
-DIPE \cite{wang2022exploring} diminishes label ambiguity by correcting the pseudo label to the label of the majority of its neighbors.
-Moreover, one line of work \cite{kim2021domain,tang2021nearest,dong2021confident} constructs an anchor set comprising only highly confident target samples, and a greedy chain-search strategy is proposed to find its nearest neighbor in the anchor set \cite{tang2021nearest,dong2021confident}.
-While SFDA-APM \cite{kim2021domain} employs a point-to-set distance function to generate the pseudo labels, CAiDA \cite{dong2021confident} interpolates its nearest anchor to the target feature and uses the prediction of the synthetic feature instead.
+\method{Neighbor-based pseudo labels} Another prevalent label denoising technique is to generate pseudo labels by incorporating the predictions of neighboring labels, relying on the assumption of local smoothness \citep{chen2022self,wang2022exploring,cao2021towards,chen2022contrastive,ding2022proxymix}.
+For instance, SSNLL \citep{chen2022self} performs K-means clustering in the target domain and aggregates predictions of its neighbors within the same cluster.
+DIPE \citep{wang2022exploring} diminishes label ambiguity by correcting the pseudo label to the majority vote of its neighbors.
+In contrast, SFDA-APM \citep{kim2021domain} constructs an anchor set comprising only highly confident target samples and employs a point-to-set distance function to generate the pseudo labels.
+CAiDA \citep{dong2021confident} proposes a greedy chain-search strategy to find its nearest neighbor in the anchor set, interpolates its nearest anchor to the target feature, and uses the prediction of the synthetic feature instead.

-Inspired by neighborhood aggregation \cite{liang2021domain}, one line of work \cite{cao2021towards,chen2022contrastive,ding2022proxymix,gao2022visual,tian2023robust,litrico2023guiding} maintains a memory bank storing both features and predictions of the target data $\{g(x_i),q_i\}_{i=1}^{n_t}$, allowing online refinement of pseudo labels.
-Typically, the refined pseudo label is obtained through

-where $\mathcal{N}_i$ denotes the indices of $m$ nearest neighbors of $g(x_i)$ in the memory bank.
-Specifically, ProxyMix \cite{ding2022proxymix} sharpens the network output $\bar{p}$ with the class frequency to avoid class imbalance and ambiguity, while RS2L \cite{tian2023robust} and NRC \cite{yang2021exploiting} devise different weighting schemes for neighbors during aggregation, respectively.
-Instead of the soft pseudo label $\hat{p}$, AdaContrast \cite{chen2022contrastive} and DePT \cite{gao2022visual} utilize the hard pseudo label with the argmax operation.
+Inspired by neighborhood aggregation \citep{liang2021domain}, a few works \citep{cao2021towards,chen2022contrastive,ding2022proxymix,litrico2023guiding} maintain a memory bank storing both features and predictions of the target data $\{g(x_i),q_i\}_{i=1}^{n_t}$, allowing online refinement of pseudo labels.
+Typically, the refined pseudo label is obtained through $\hat{p}_i = \frac{1}{m}\sum\nolimits_{j \in \mathcal{N}_i} q_j$, where $\mathcal{N}_i$ denotes the indices of $m$ nearest neighbors of $g(x_i)$ in the memory bank.
+Specifically, ProxyMix \citep{ding2022proxymix} sharpens the network output $\bar{p}$ with the class frequency to avoid class imbalance, while NRC \citep{yang2021exploiting} devises a weighting scheme for neighbors during aggregation.
+Instead of using the soft pseudo label $\hat{p}$, AdaContrast \citep{chen2022contrastive} utilizes the hard pseudo label with the argmax operation.